IfrahPervaiz22/lifestyle-blog/README.md

-created a website named "Flow ANd Glow" it is a blog website it contains html css and python
+created a website named "Flow And Glow" it is a blog website it contains html css and python